spcnvdr/go-fileserver/README.md

 delete files from the serving computer.
 Basic authentication and TLS is supported and can be enabled on the command line.

-The goal of this program is to be as portable and to use as few external dependencies as possible.
+The goal of this program is to be portable and to use as few external dependencies as possible.
 I wanted to use only the standard library for this program.
 I also understand that this program could be cleaner if broken up into multiple files, but I wanted it to keep it in a single source